 With the contenders aligned, it’s time to decide.
-This was difficult in the past since I had didn’t plan on getting a salary car.
+This wasn’t easy in the past since I had didn’t plan on getting a salary car.

-Now that my living conditions have changed and I’m standing on my own two feet I need a car for those more distant and heavier grocery trips.
-Especially visiting friends that live further away now that my circle of friends are also on their own and building their lives with their partner.
-It makes the choice a lot easier, to be honest.
+Now that my living conditions have changed and I’m standing on my own two feet, I need a car for those more distant and heavier grocery trips.
+Visiting friends that live further away now is also a big part.
+My friends are also on their own and building their lives with their partners.
+It makes my choice a lot easier, to be honest.

-The main “downside” a salary car has, is the big impact on my salary package.
-I can still use all the money I earn now that I have purchased a Brussels’ apartment.
+The main “downside” a salary car has, is the significant impact on my salary package.
+I can still use all the money I earn now that I have purchased a Brussels apartment.
 I prefer to keep the monetary “loss” to a minimum because of this.
-That’s why I decided to only get a salary car.
-This year I still had extra holidays, a first-class train subscription, and extra pension savings.
-This took about 200 euro gross from my gross salary.
+That’s why I initially decided only to get a salary car.

 A 600 euro car

 With only a salary car and nothing else, I can limit the extra reduction in net salary to about 300 EUR if I limit the salary car budget to 600 EUR.
-I decided on this budget because it gives a bit of freedom on brand, model and options.
+I decided on this budget because it gives freedom on brand, model, and options.
 The remaining net salary should still be a solid 2500 EUR.
 This is a reduction of 350 EUR compared to what I got until now.

-While this is just an estimation I will soon know if it holds.
-I will soon be able to make accurate estimations once we can make our choices final.
+While this is just an estimation, I will soon know if it holds.
+I will quickly be able to make accurate estimations once we can make our final choices.

 No pension savings

-Out of all the options listed above, you might have noticed that there is one that could actually be intersting to continue: the pension saving.
+Out of all the options listed above, you might have noticed that there is one that could actually be interesting to continue: pension saving.

-Finally, in the normal scenario, the tax authorities charges my pension savings at 8% on my 60th birthday.
-By the normal scenario I mean pension savings contracts that were concluded before the age of 55, were not requested before the age of 60 and whose annual amount saved was not increased since the age of 55.
+Finally, in the normal scenario, the tax authorities charge my pension savings at 8% on my 60th birthday.
+By the normal scenario, I mean pension savings contracts that were concluded before the age of 55, were not requested before the age of 60, and whose annual amount saved was not increased since the age of 55.
 If I request the amount saved before the age of 60, the tax that I must pay can be as much as 50%!